“I have sometimes thought that, in order to be a good minister, it was necessary to leave the ministry.”

 ~Ralph Waldo Emerson, Journal, June 2, 1832

-Author of a dozen books, Chris Highland was a Protestant minister for 14 years and an Interfaith (collaborative, open-minded, inclusive) chaplain for 25 years.
-Currently a Humanist Celebrant, he has a B.A. in Philosophy and Religion from Seattle Pacific University and an M.Div. from San Francisco Theological Seminary.
+Author of over a dozen books, Chris Highland was a Protestant minister for 14 years and an Interfaith (collaborative, open-minded, inclusive) chaplain for 25 years.
+Currently a Humanist celebrant, he has a B.A. in Philosophy and Religion from Seattle Pacific University and an M.Div. from San Francisco Theological Seminary.
 Chris holds a Community College Teaching Credential from the State of California.

 In the winter of 2008-2009 and again in 2009-2010 he was the director of the County Emergency Shelter in Marin County, California.
 For six years he was the manager of a senior independent living cooperative in Marin.

-He taught Community Living Skills and served as an ad hoc chaplain in a private school for adults with disabilities for six years.
+Chris taught Community Living Skills and served as an ad hoc chaplain in a private school for adults with disabilities for six years.
 He has been an adjunct instructor at Dominican University of California, a field education supervisor through the Graduate Theological Union in Berkeley and an instructor at Cherry Hill Seminary and the College of Marin.
 He now teaches courses on the history of Freethought at the Reuter Center (UNCA) in Asheville and Blue Ridge Community College.